exlskills/course-sql-introduction/00_SQL/03_Relational Databases/05_Inserting Into Tables/index.md

   values (first_value,...last_value);
 ```

-In the example below, the column name first will match up with the value 'Sam', and the column name state will match up with the value 'California'.
+In the example below, the column name first will match up with the value 'Will', and the column name state will match up with the value 'California'.

 Example:
 ```
 insert into employee
-  (first, last, age, address, city, state) values ('Sam', 'Bob', 25, '1234 EXL St',
+  (first, last, age, address, city, state) values ('Will', 'Smith', 25, '1234 EXL St',
           'Silicon Valley', 'California');
 ```
 Note: All strings should be enclosed between single quotes: 'string'